On-site assessment at Wembley Stadium for the NVQ Level 2 Spectator Safety with Hurak

 How It Works

-Secure your place, receive instant confirmation, and get LMS login details.
-Have a valid photo ID ready so your certificate name matches.
+Secure your place, receive instant confirmation, and have a valid photo ID ready so your certificate name matches.

 3. Schedule your on-site assessments

-After you complete the online modules, your assessor will arrange two on-site assessments at real events (e.g., a sports fixture, concert, or festival).
+After completing the classroom theory, your assessor will arrange one day of on-site assessments at real events (e.g., a sports fixture, concert, or festival).
 These will take place at one of London’s major football stadiums, where you’ll be observed performing live stewarding duties.

 4. On-site assessments

-Your assessor reviews the portfolio, provides any final feedback, and signs you off once you have met all standards.
+Your assessor reviews your portfolio, provides any final feedback, and signs you off once you have met all standards.
 The provider completes internal quality assurance.

 6. Receive your regulated certificate